FMatti/parameter-trace/README.md

 |   reproduce.py        (script for easy setup of project)
 |
-└───paper               (the LaTeX project for the paper) └───setup               (scripts which help setup and reproduce project) └───src                 (the Python modules which were written for the project)
+└───paper               (the LaTeX project for the paper) └───reproduce           (scripts which help setup and reproduce project) └───algorithms          (the algorithms introduced in the paper) └───matrices            (the example matrices used for the numerical results)
 ```